 1. You can always re-read your reviews

-To remember the details of the book or your emotions at the time of reading, for example.
+To remember details of a book or your emotions at the time of reading, for example.
 This is especially true for scientific literature.

 1. Discuss what you read

-Discussion is not only a way to better understand the author, but also great opportunity learn to articulate your thoughts competently and reasonably.
-It is quite possible that after discussing the book, you will discover something new in it that you yourself did not pay attention to.
+Discussion is not only a way to better understand the author, but also great opportunity learn to formulate your thoughts competently and convincingly.
+It is quite possible that after discussing the book you will discover something new in it that you yourself did not pay attention to.

-Many people ask how read books correctly what you need to do, know and be able to do.
-After all, it’s not enough just to take and read all the books in a row, you need to choose them correctly and read at the right time and regularly.
-Not all books are useful, some may make you more successful, others may make you a loser or just waste your time.
+Many people ask how read books correctly what you need to do, know and be able to do for this.
+After all, it’s not enough to just pick up and read all the books in a row; you need to select them correctly and read them at the right time and regularly.
+Not all books are useful, some can make you successful, while others can make you a failure or just waste your time.

-In this article, you will learn how read books correctly how to choose them, is it possible to read books all in a row and is it worth reading often.
-Leaders are readers, but it all depends on how you read and what kind of books.
-There are well-read people, but in life they are unhappy and have not achieved anything in life, since all the books they read must be put into practice.
+In this article you will learn how read books correctly , how to select them, is it possible to read books all in a row and is it worth reading often.
+Leaders are readers, but it all depends on how you read and what books.
+There are well-read people, but they are unhappy in life and have achieved nothing in life, since all the books they read must be put into practice.

 To learn how to read books correctly, you just need to read them regularly, every day.
 If you miss even one day and don't read anything, you'll have to catch up and start all over again.
-Get in the habit of reading every day.
-Even if you do not have time and you are busy, tear out the sheets from the book, take it with you both in transport and at any free time read.
+Make a habit of reading every day.
+Even if you don’t have time and you’re busy, tear out the pages from the book and take them with you in transport and at any time. free time read.

-To learn how to read books correctly, you need to remember that when you read only with your eyes, only visual memory works for you, and if you read aloud, then you remember how visual memory, and auditory, which will allow you to remember more and save in the subconscious.
+To learn how to read books correctly, you need to remember that when reading only with your eyes, only your visual memory works, and if you read out loud, then you remember how visual memory, and auditory, which will allow you to remember more and save it in the subconscious.

-In order to read books correctly, if the knowledge for real actions is not contained in it, then try to read the book several times and reread it once every 3 months.
-Our memory is short and 70% of what we read we forget within a week.
-Develop and do not stop reading those books where there are real tips for actions that will make you better, more successful and happier.
+To read books correctly, if they do not contain knowledge for real actions, then try to read the book several times and re-read it once every 3 months.
+Our memory is short and we forget 70% of everything we read within a week.
+Develop yourself and don’t stop reading those books that contain real advice for actions that will make you better, more successful and happier.

 To learn read books correctly, you need to choose only those books that are written by practitioners, people who have achieved something in life and share their knowledge and experience from life.
-Today, 80% of all books are written by theorists who have achieved nothing in life and, accordingly, will not be able to give you any knowledge that is useful for action.
-Successful man even if he does not write beautifully, he can give more knowledge than the one who wrote a beautiful book, but personally achieved nothing in what he writes about.
+Today, 80% of all books are written by theorists who have achieved nothing in life and, accordingly, will not be able to give you any knowledge useful for action.
+Successful man even if he doesn’t write beautifully, he can give more knowledge than someone who has written a beautiful book, but has personally achieved nothing in what he writes about.

 Read in a quiet place

-Also, in order to read books correctly, try to choose a quiet place for this.
-That's why it's good to read books before bed, when there's generally less noise.
-But if you wake up early, you can also start your day by reading books when other people are still sleeping.
+Also, to read books correctly, try to choose a quiet place for this.
+This is why it is useful to read books before bed, when there is generally less noise.
+But if you wake up early, you can also start your day by reading books while other people are still sleeping.

 Cherish your time

-In order to read books correctly, you need to not waste time and read books as quickly as possible.
-To do this, take a book, read it quickly to understand its essence, and for the second time read at an average pace and write out the basic knowledge that can be applied in practice.
-You should not memorize what can be found in the book, and if you have a bad memory, just write out the main basics from the book that will help you and teach you how to act.
+To read books correctly, you need to not waste time and read books as quickly as possible.
+To do this, take a book, read it quickly to understand its essence, and the second time read it at an average pace and write down the basic knowledge that can be applied in practice.
+You shouldn’t memorize what you can find in a book, and if you have a bad memory, just write down the main basics from the book that will help you and teach you how to act.

-Reading is critical process processing and perception of graphic information, the training of which begins at an early age.
+Reading is the most important process processing and perception of graphic information, which begins at an early age.

-The quality of mastering this skill largely determines the further success of a person in studies, in creativity, and even in everyday matters.
-We will consider not only how to learn to read quickly, but also how to capture the most important information in the text.
+The quality of mastery of this skill largely determines a person’s future success in studies, creativity, and even in everyday matters.
+We will look at not only how to learn to read quickly, but also how to capture the most important information in the text.
 The quality and speed of future intellectual work directly depends on the latter.

-Why is it important to be able to read quickly?
+Why is it so important to be able to read quickly?

-Before mastering the art of fast and thoughtful reading, it makes sense to think about whether you need it?
+Before mastering the art of quick and thoughtful reading, it makes sense to think about whether you need it?

-If not, check out the article for general development and… read on anyway!
-Only choose those authors who are really interesting to you and cheer you up.
+If not, check out the article for general development and... read anyway!
+Just choose those authors who really interest you and lift your spirits.
 Enriching the brain with new information is also an important task that keeps the intellect in good shape.

 Maybe after a couple of years you will want to achieve something.
-Then all the initial data will be at your disposal.
+Then you will have all the original data at your disposal.
 Namely, a more or less trained brain.
-Even reading fiction has been proven to make him tense.
+It has been proven that even reading fiction makes him tense.

-If you are a goal-oriented person and want to become the best (s) in a field that requires serious intellectual work, this article is for you (it will detail how to read quickly and memorize).
+If you are a goal-oriented person and want to become the best in a field that requires serious intellectual work, this article is for you (it will tell you in detail how to read quickly and remember).

-We live in the information age, in which the speed of mastering new knowledge plays a decisive role.
-A person who can quickly absorb a large amount of information:
+We live in the information age, in which the speed of acquiring new knowledge plays a decisive role.
+A person who can quickly perceive a large amount of information:

 • Self-assured.